Craig Huxley

 His first album, Arrival of a Young Giant, was a trio album by Hundley (piano), Jay Jay Wiggins (bass), and Gary Chase (drums) that was released in 1968.
 Craig Hundley Plays with the Big Boys, from the following year, had a big band added to the trio.
-The 1969 release, Rhapsody in Blue, also featured a big band, and included Ed Thigpen on drums.
+The 1970 release of his modernized adaptation of Rhapsody in Blue, also featured a big band, and included Larry Carlton on Guitar.

 Huxley invented a musical instrument – an aluminum refinement of the blaster beam – in the 1970s.
 His design was patented in 1984.
-The instrument was used in the soundtrack to Star Trek: The Motion Picture, and Huxley played it for the soundtrack to 10 Cloverfield Lane.
+The instrument was featured in the soundtrack of Star Trek: The Motion Picture, and Huxley played it for the soundtrack to 10 Cloverfield Lane.

-In 1985, Huxley established The Enterprise Studios, a music recording studio in Burbank, California.
+In 1985, Huxley conceived and built The Enterprise Studios, a recording studio complex in Burbank, California.

+Early life

+Born on November 22, 1954, as Craig Hundley in Sherman Oaks, California.
+Where he attended Ulysses S. Grant High School, he showed early academic ability and received high marks during his secondary education (IQ of 184).

+Huxley began studying classical piano at the age of nine.
+By age twelve he had shifted toward jazz, influenced particularly by pianist Bill Evans, as well as Oscar Peterson, Peter Nero, and George Shearing.
+Early commentary on his playing noted both strong technical ability and stylistic influences typical of young jazz performers.

+As a teenager, Huxley also participated briefly in political activities.
+At age 11 Craig exchanged letters with President Lyndon Johnson, which led to being flown to Washington while chaperoned by Senator Pierre Salinger (who had the prior year been JFK's Press Secretary).
+He met with the President, walked on the Senate floor, and appeared with his report each day giving his youthful bird's-eye view on ABC TV news.